Breastfeeding Essentials (Plus a Few Helpful Extras)

 Snacks

-While breastfeeding fills your baby’s belly, you’ll quickly discover that it leaves yours growling.
+While breastfeeding fills your baby’s belly, you’ll quickly discover it leaves yours growling (breastfeeding parents need up to 400 extra calories per day!).
 “Having lots of snacks that you can easily grab and eat one-handed can be a lifesaver” for breastfeeding parents, says DeWeese.
 So stash a few easy-to-grab snacks around the house, in the diaper bag, and basically, anywhere else you go because you never know when hunger will strike.
 Bonus points for snacks that are said to increase milk supply.

 Nursing Bras

 This is an absolute must-have for any breastfeeding parent.
-“You don’t have to choose the most expensive or fancy ones,” says DeWeese, “but choose something that is supportive and easy to use.”
+“You don’t have to choose the most expensive or fancy ones,” says DeWeese, “but choose something supportive and comfortable to wear.”
 Remember, your chest size will change dramatically throughout the day as your body prepares to feed baby, and after baby has depleted your milk supply, so look for a nursing bra that is both supportive and stretchy.
-Also, opt for something machine-washable and safe for the dryer.

 Milk Storage Bags

-If you’re lucky, your breast milk supply will be so good that you have leftover after baby has filled up.
-Since you definitely don’t want to waste that liquid gold (every drop counts!), you’ll want a stock of breast milk storage bags that are sanitary, easy to use, and safe for hot and freezing temperatures.
+If you’re lucky, your breast milk supply will be so good that you have leftovers after baby has filled up.
+Since you definitely don’t want to waste that liquid gold (every drop counts!), you’ll want a stock of sanitary breast milk storage bags that are easy to use and safe for hot and freezing temperatures.

 Extra Pump Flanges